Mayank50001/Leetcode-Solved-Questions/LinkedList/README.md

 - Two pointers approach can be done using slow and fast pointer.
 Just understand question and find out how fast and slow pointers can be the possible fit for the solution.
 - For problems where recursion works, remember that the biggest mistake of recursion problems is to think about the whole recursion tree and it's future recursion path flows, recursion has 3 rules, specify the base case, call the recursive relation based on the bigger problem and solve the smaller problem letting recursion handle the whole future cycle and  backtrack if required.
 - The secret hidden hint to linked List questions where we are asked to change it to something, don't run after changing the physical form of the list, just change it's next pointer links, and it will make sense automatically.
+- In case of a problem where head node is possible to be changed, use dummy node as a reference to any new head node of the list
+- Use prev , curr and next pointers wisely, they can become the whole point of confusion in your peaceful problem solving.

 ---